byteporter/resume/web/resume.md

 2016-2017
 :   **Web Developer** -- Simplified and standardized login across legacy applications by developing a REST service managing users, permissions, authorization, and authentication.

-    Enabled better business decisions with less time commitment from management by incorporating data from in-house applications and Epicor into easily consumed reports.

     Advocated best practices and modern DevOps within department by researching available tools and teaching other developers.